Neena’s Company Chicken recipe is a twist on the classic using country ham in place of chipped beef.

 Have I told you about Neena?
-Neena is my mom.
-Neena is what all of her grandchildren call her.
-It started when my daughter, L, was a baby and tried to say her name but it came out sounding like Nee-Nah.
+Neena is my mother.
+“Neena” is what all of her grandchildren call her.
+It started when our daughter was a baby and tried to say her name but it came out sounding like Nee-Nah.
 And she’s been Neena ever since.

 Neena is a fabulous cook and southern cuisine is her specialty.
 I swear, the woman can whip up the fanciest dinner you ever saw out of whatever is in her pantry and freezer at any time.
 It’s kind of amazing.
 Really.